 Having your shares represented and voted at the Annual Meeting is extremely important.
-All stockholders are cordially invited to attend the Annual Meeting in person.
-WHETHER OR NOT YOU PLAN TO ATTEND THE ANNUAL MEETING IN PERSON, AND TO FACILITATE TIMELY RECEIPT OF YOUR VOTE GIVEN THE POTENTIAL IMPACT OF COVID-19, PLEASE VOTE AS SOON AS POSSIBLE.
-YOU ARE URGED TO DATE, SIGN AND RETURN THE WHITE PROXY CARD IN THE ENVELOPE PROVIDED TO YOU, OR TO VOTE BY INTERNET OR BY TELEPHONE AS DESCRIBED IN THIS PROXY STATEMENT, EVEN IF YOU PLAN TO ATTEND THE ANNUAL MEETING IN PERSON, SO THAT YOUR SHARES CAN BE VOTED REGARDLESS OF WHETHER YOU ATTEND THE ANNUAL MEETING IN PERSON.
-VOTING NOW WILL NOT LIMIT YOUR RIGHT TO CHANGE YOUR VOTE OR TO ATTEND THE ANNUAL MEETING; IF YOU SHOULD BE PRESENT AT THE ANNUAL MEETING AND DESIRE TO VOTE IN PERSON, YOU MAY WITHDRAW YOUR PROXY AT SUCH TIME.
+All stockholders are cordially invited to attend the Annual Meeting online.
+WHETHER OR NOT YOU PLAN TO ATTEND THE ANNUAL MEETING ONLINE, AND TO FACILITATE TIMELY RECEIPT OF YOUR VOTE GIVEN THE POTENTIAL IMPACT OF COVID-19, PLEASE VOTE AS SOON AS POSSIBLE.
+YOU ARE URGED TO DATE, SIGN AND RETURN YOUR PROXY CARD IN THE ENVELOPE PROVIDED TO YOU, OR TO VOTE BY INTERNET OR BY TELEPHONE AS DESCRIBED IN THIS PROXY STATEMENT, EVEN IF YOU PLAN TO VIRTUALLY ATTEND THE ANNUAL MEETING, SO THAT YOUR SHARES CAN BE VOTED REGARDLESS OF WHETHER YOU ATTEND THE ANNUAL MEETING.
+VOTING NOW WILL NOT LIMIT YOUR RIGHT TO CHANGE YOUR VOTE OR TO ATTEND THE ANNUAL MEETING ONLINE; IF YOU SHOULD BE PRESENT AT THE ANNUAL MEETING AND DESIRE TO VOTE DURING THE MEETING, YOU MAY WITHDRAW YOUR PROXY AT SUCH TIME.
 ONLY THE LATEST VALIDLY EXECUTED PROXY THAT YOU TIMELY SUBMIT WILL BE COUNTED.
 IF YOUR SHARES ARE HELD IN THE NAME OF A BROKER, BANK OR OTHER HOLDER OF RECORD, FOLLOW THE VOTING INSTRUCTIONS YOU RECEIVED FROM THE HOLDER OF RECORD IN ORDER TO VOTE YOUR SHARES.